alloy

 Features

-Alloy supports the following out of the box for best in class developer experience
+Alloy supports the following out of the box for a best-in-class developer experience:

 - Fully Ethereum JSON-RPC compliant along with support for